alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Run the `./Create_Web_App_Servers.ps1` script, providing the DSG ID when prompted

-- The deployment will take around 15 minutes to complete
+- The deployment will take a few minutes to complete

 ### Configure HackMD Server